My favorite ways to start the day

 When I'm in the middle of a tough training cycle, I wake up feeling SO hungry.
 Depending on the day, I eat one of the following with at least one cup of hot coffee with a little milk.
 Most days I have oatmeal and coffee while checking emails etc, then go for my first run.
 By the time I get done with my pre-run and post-run activities, (drills, stretching, rehab exercises), I'm hungry again so I'll have some avocado toast for brunch.
 I also love having some overnight oats in the fridge or superhero muffins made and ready to go for when I'm in a pinch.
 Not skipping breakfast is important, but if you're having a pop tart and loading yourself with simple sugars that spike your blood sugar and cause you to crash an hour later, you might as well have skipped it all together.
 Start your day off right with one of my favorite breakfasts.

 I eat oatmeal almost every morning.
 It is ALWAYS my pre-race meal, even when I race in the evenings.
-I know oatmeal sits well in my stomach and is easily digestible, but doesn't make me feel hungry an hour later.
+I know oatmeal sits well in my stomach and is easily digestible.

--Chopped nuts: almonds, walnuts, pecans, cashews, pistachios, peanuts, macadamia nuts, nut butters are good too
+-Nuts: almonds, walnuts, pecans, cashews, pistachios, peanuts, macadamia nuts, nut butter

 -Seeds: sunflower seeds, chia seeds, pumpkin seeds

--Protein powder: I use 100% whey, find one without added sugars
+-Protein powder: I use 100% whey, chocolate or vanilla, find one without added sugars

 As basic 💁🏼 as it may be, avocado toast is just so. darn. good.
 Start with a whole wheat bread (I like mine with a good crust on it) and toast a coupe pieces.
 While that's going, slice your avocado (nature's butter) up into chunks to make to spreadable.
 It has to be ripe.
 If it's not ripe don't even bother.
 I like to spread the avocado on the toast and mash it down so its only slightly chunky.
 Then comes a sprinkle of sea salt and pepper.
 This basic version is great, but turn it up a notch by adding a fried or poached egg (if you are so talented) for extra protein, healthy fat, and deliciousness.
 Another variation is to add a drizzle of honey before the salt and pepper for a sweeter take.